 9

-3credits issued: 1Autonomous agents are rarely fully trusted in production.
+3promotions applied: 1Autonomous agents are rarely fully trusted in production.
 You need breakpoints where a human can approve, modify, or reject an agent's plan.
-A refund over $500, a delivery address change, or a cancellation that affects a bulk order are all cases where the graph should pause and wait.
+A large traffic shift, safety-filter change, or rollback that affects a critical endpoint are all cases where the graph should pause and wait.
 Approval must apply to one exact proposed action, not to the conversation in general.

 LangGraph supports this natively through interrupt(), backed by a checkpointer.[12]
 Static interrupt_before / interrupt_after breakpoints still exist, but the current docs position them as debugging aids rather than production approval flows.
 In a production HITL flow, the node emits a structured approval request, the caller sees that payload under __interrupt__, and the graph resumes with Command(resume=...).